colurw/data_augmentation/README.md

 NB: .jpg != .JPG, pythonwise.

 Tiling functions assume all photos in the batch have the same dimensions.
-Tiling differently sized images will result in odd-sized tiles at two edges, whilst the .xml tiling code will need updating to parse the relevant from inside the file itself.
+Tiling differently sized images will result in odd-sized tiles at two edges, whilst the .xml tiling code will need updating to parse the relevant dimensions from inside the parent file.

 Tiles without objects can be auto-removed from the dataset.